Beyond tuition remission Ph.D. students normally receive the following financial support from the Graduate School.

 A stipend during four terms of guaranteed teaching, in addition to the teaching salary.

 A student who announces her or his intention to complete a dissertation in an academic year is normally awarded a Dissertation Completion Fellowship, which includes a full stipend for that academic year.

 In addition, various university fellowships (for example: Term Time and Merit Fellowships, Fellowships at the Safra Center) are available on a competitive basis.

 Finally, the Department currently attempts to award (out of its own funds) a half year's stipend to students who have a completed the topical exam for their dissertation.

-While teaching is only guaranteed for the third and fourth year, the Department is committed to attempting to (and generally succeeds at) making it possible for students to teach after the fourth year.
+While teaching is only guaranteed for four academic terms, the Department is committed to attempting to (and generally succeeds at) making it possible for students to teach beyond the guaranteed terms of teaching.
 Students are especially encouraged to design and a teach their own course (a tutorial for about 9 students) in their fifth or sixth year.